-What is self care?
-Why is it so important to your physical health?
+What is self care and why is it so important to your health?

 Real self care, which is at the center of holistic living, is the foundation of a healthy body and healthy life.
 Holistic self care is not all spa days and mani-pedis.

 Self care means to put your true needs at the top of the list.
 I know so many people who are so busy running around taking care of business, home, and family that they have virtually no time for themselves.
 I see them running themselves ragged.
 They feel there is no way out.
 It’s impossible to keep up this pace forever, and will eventually lead to poor health.